osisoft/EdgeCmd-Docs/V1/EdgeCmd utility/EdgeCmd utility.md

 # EdgeCmd utility

-Use the EdgeCmd command line utility to configure and administer Edge Data Store on Linux and Windows.
+Use the EdgeCmd command line utility to configure and administer adapters on Linux and Windows.
 You can accomplish the same operations with EdgeCmd that you can accomplish with REST calls.

 ## Install EdgeCmd utility
 Complete the following to install EdgeCmd utility on Windows or Linux.